-Superbowl Sunday to be exact .. we hosted a truly memorable dinner party
+This past weekend, Superbowl Sunday to be exact, we hosted a truly memorable dinner party.

-With 4 kitty cats ..
-2 puppies .. the most wonderful set of parents one could ever hope for .. and a great friend acting as an officiate
+With four kitty cats, two puppies, the most wonderful set of parents one could ever hope for, and a great friend acting as an officiate

-We lit a couple of candles .. exchanged rings .. and said
+We lit a couple of candles, exchanged rings, and said: “I do!”

-“A dip that's fantastically popular with anyone who tries it” .. is the description given in the book .. and we couldn't have agreed more.
-The slightly bitter & salty tahini served as a beautiful compliment to the sweet roasted butternut squash & hint of cinnamon
+“A dip that's fantastically popular with anyone who tries it,” is the description given in the book, and we couldn't have agreed more.
+The slightly bitter and salty tahini served as a beautiful compliment to the sweet roasted butternut squash and a hint of cinnamon

-We served ours as an appetizer .. cut up veggies & bread for dipping
+We served ours as an appetizer, with cut-up veggies and bread for dipping

-ps: More to come on our marriage .. thank-you to everyone who has made a point of stopping us over the past couple of days.. taking a moment to say “Congratulations!”
+ps: More to come on our marriage and thank you(!) to everyone who has made a point of stopping us over the past couple of days.
+Taking a moment to say, “Congratulations!”

 ~ Adapted from Jerusalem

-- 1 very large butternut squash (almost 2-1/2 pounds) and cut into large chunks (7 cups)
+- 1 very large butternut squash about 2 ½ lbs and cut into large chunks (~ 7 cups)

 - 2 small cloves garlic, crushed

-- 1 teaspoon mixed black and white sesame seeds
+- 1 tsp mixed black and white sesame seeds

 - Remove from the oven and let cool.